pingcap/blog/_posts/2017-09-25-tidb-weekly.md

 ## Weekly update in TiSpark

 ## Fixed
-* Fix the [Region client] error in handling for store no match and leader switch (https://github.com/pingcap/tikv-client-lib-java/pull/105)
+* Fix the [Region client](https://github.com/pingcap/tikv-client-lib-java/pull/105) error in handling for store no match and leader switch.
-* Fix an issue in [PD Client] leader switch (https://github.com/pingcap/tikv-client-lib-java/pull/107)
+* Fix an issue in [PD Client](https://github.com/pingcap/tikv-client-lib-java/pull/107) leader switch.

 ## Weekly update in TiKV